apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_Contains

-Introduction: Returns true if the convex hull of the raster contains the given geometry or raster.
-The rules for testing raster-geometry or raster-raster relationship is the same as `RS_Intersects`.
+Introduction: Returns true if the geometry or raster on the left side contains the geometry or raster on the right side.
+The convex hull of the raster is considered in the test.

+The rules for testing spatial relationship is the same as `RS_Intersects`.

 Format: `RS_Contains(raster: Raster, geom: Geometry)`